cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 * **Voting period:** After the minimum deposit is reached, the proposal enters the voting period.
 During this period, users can vote on the proposal.
 The voting period is a parameter of individual chains.
 For instance, the Cosmos Hub has a [`2 weeks` voting period](https://mintscan.io/cosmos/parameters).

-* **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.
-If the quorum is not reached, the proposal is rejected.

 * **Voting options:** Voters can choose between `Yes`, `No`, `NoWithVeto` and `Abstain`. `NoWithVeto` allows the voter to cast a `No` vote, but also to veto the proposal.
 If a proposal is vetoed, it is automatically rejected and the deposit burned. `Abstain` allows the voter to abstain from voting.
 With a majority of `Yes` the proposal pass and its messages are executed. `Abstain` is different from not voting at all, as voting contributes to reaching the quorum.

+* **Voting weight:** A.k.a. **voting power**.
+Each vote is weighted by the voter's staked tokens at the time the vote tally is computed.
+For the avoidance of doubt, it means that the number of staked tokens at the time the vote transaction is sent is irrelevant.

+* **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.
+If the quorum is not reached, the proposal is rejected.

 More information about the governance concepts can be found in the [Cosmos SDK documentation](https://docs.cosmos.network/v0.46/modules/gov/01_concepts.html).